tburch/dropwizard-extras/dropwizard-extras-view/dropwizard-extras-view-markdown/README.md

+##dropwizard-extras-view-markdown
+dropwizard-extras-view-markdown is an addon for the [Dropwizard](http://www.dropwizard.io/) framework to enable rendering of [Markdown](http://daringfireball.net/projects/markdown/) templates.
+This is only supported in Dropwizard version 0.7.0 and greater.

-##Enable [Markdown](http://daringfireball.net/projects/markdown/) views for your Dropwizard service:
+##Enable Markdown views for your Dropwizard service:

 Add the "dropwizard-extras-view-markdown" dependency: